-There is observational evidence for inside-out growth of giant elliptical galaxies since $z \gtrsim 2-3$ , which is - in contrast to disk galaxies - not driven by in-situ star formation.
+There is observational evidence for inside-out growth of giant elliptical galaxies since $z \gtrsim 2-3$, which is - in contrast to disk galaxies - not driven by in-situ star formation.
 Many of the $\sim 10^{11} M{\odot}$ systems at high redshift have small sizes $\sim 1 kpc$ and surface brightness profiles with low Sersic indices n.
-The most likely descendants at z = 0have, on average, grown by a factor of two in mass and a factor of four in size, indicating $r \propto M^{\alpha}$ with $\alpha \gtrsim 2$ .
-They also have surface brightness profiles with $n \gtrsim 1$ 5.
-This evolution can be qualitatively explained on the basis of two assumptions: compact ellipticals predominantly grow by collisionless minor 'dry' mergers, and they are embedded in massive dark matter halos which support the stripping of merging satellite stars at large radii.
+The most likely descendants at z = 0 have, on average, grown by a factor of two in mass and a factor of four in size, indicating $r \propto M^{\alpha}$ with $\alpha \gtrsim 2$.
+They also have surface brightness profiles with $n \gtrsim 5$.
+This evolution can be qualitatively explained on the basis of two assumptions: compact ellipticals predominantly grow by collisionless minor (mass-ratio 1:10) or intermediate (mass-ratio 1:5) 'dry' mergers, and they are embedded in massive dark matter halos which support the stripping of merging satellite stars at large radii.
 We draw these conclusions from idealized collisionless mergers spheroidal galaxies - with and without dark matter - with mass ratios of 1:1, 1:5, and 1:10.
-The sizes evolve as $r \propto M^{\alpha}$ with $\alpha < 2$ for mass-ratios of 1:1 (and 1:5 without dark matter halos) and , while doubling the stellar mass, the Sersic index increases from $n \sim 4$ to $n \sim 5$ .
+The sizes evolve as $r \propto M^{\alpha}$ with $\alpha < 2$ for mass-ratios of 1:1 (and 1:5 without dark matter halos) and , while doubling the stellar mass, the Sersic index increases from $n \sim 4$ to $n \sim 5$.
 For minor mergers of galaxies embedded in dark matter halos, the sizes grow significantly faster and the profile shapes change more rapidly.
-Surprisingly, already mergers with moderate mass-ratios of 1:5, well motivated by recent cosmological simulations, give $\alpha \sim 2.3$ and after only two merger generations (~ 40 per cent added stellar mass) the Sersic index has increased to n > 8 $(n \sim 5.5$ without dark matter), reaching a final value of n = 9.5 after doubling the stellar mass.
-This is accompanied by a significant increase ( $\gtrsim 80$ per cent) of the dark matter fraction within the half-mass radius, driven by the strong size increase probing larger, dark matter dominated regions.
+Surprisingly, already mergers with moderate massratios of 1:5, well motivated by recent cosmological simulations, give $\alpha \sim 2.3$ and after only two merger generations (~ 40 per cent added stellar mass) the Sersic index has increased to n > 8 ($n \sim 5.5$ without dark matter), reaching a final value of n = 9.5after doubling the stellar mass.
+This is accompanied by a significant increase of the dark matter fraction (from ~ 40 per cent to $\gtrsim 70$ per cent) within the stellar halfmass radius, driven by the strong size increase probing larger, dark matter dominated regions.
 For equal-mass mergers the effect is much weaker.
-We conclude that only a few minor mergers ( $\sim 3-5$ with mass-ratios of 1:5) of galaxies embedded in massive dark matter halos can result in the observed concurrent inside-out growth and the rapid evolution in profile shapes.
+We conclude that only a few intermediate mass-ratio mergers ($\sim 3-5$ with initial mass-ratios of 1:5) of galaxies embedded in massive dark matter halos can result in the observed concurrent inside-out growth and the rapid evolution in profile shapes.
 This process might explain the existence of present day giant ellipticals with sizes, r > 4kpc, high Sersic indices, n > 5, and a significant amount of dark matter within the half-light radius.
-Apart from negative stellar metallicity gradients and, eventually, positive age gradients, such a minor merger scenario also predicts significantly lower dark matter fractions for $z \sim 2$ compact quiescent galaxies and their rare present day analogues.
+Apart from negative stellar metallicity gradients such a 'minor' merger scenario also predicts significantly lower dark matter fractions for $z \sim 2$ compact quiescent galaxies and their rare present day analogues.